spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-data-exchange-api.md

 {% endinfo_block %}

-2. Add the path to the configuration file, to `DynamicEntityConfig`:
+2. Add the path to the configuration file:

 **src/Pyz/Zed/DynamicEntity/DynamicEntityConfig.php**